Q & A

 What is Cold Laser Therapy?

 Cold laser therapy is a relatively new technology (about 30 years old) when compared to many alternative therapies like acupuncture (which has been used since 8000-3500 B.C.), chiropractic (since 1895) and physical therapy.
 Just like the abacus evolved into the computer, many alternative medicine practices are evolving to include light therapy.
-Recent innovations in low-level lasers now make it possible for the average physician or consumer to own cold laser equipment.
+Recent innovations in low-level lasers now make it possible for practitioners or consumer to own cold laser equipment.
+The first cold laser was FDA cleared in 2001.
 Cold lasers are sometimes called Low Level Lasers (LLL) or soft lasers.

 In general, cold lasers can be used in 2 distinct ways: